Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Teeth profile

-The other characteristic of a gear tooth is the tooth profile.
-The tooth profile is the cross sectional area of the tooth that is important for speed and friction production in a gear.
-There are many types of tooth profiles but the most common are the involute, trochoid, and cycloid.
-Involute tooth gear has a curve that forms a locus shape.
-This curve is important as it produces constant pressure in the gear performance.
-The most commonly used profile is involute as it can be used in many applications.
-Trochoidal gears are used in pumps and cycloid gears are used in pressure blowers and clocks.
+Another key characteristic of gear teeth is the tooth profile, which is the cross-sectional shape of the tooth and affects speed and friction in the gear.
+There are several types of tooth profiles, with the most common being involute, trochoid, and cycloid.
+Involute gears have a curve that forms a locus shape, providing constant pressure and consistent performance, making it the most widely used profile for various applications.
+Trochoidal gears are often used in pumps, while cycloidal gears are employed in pressure blowers and clocks.

 Gear Axis Configuration